-It would be nice to say that every step of every drawing goes smoothly; that I never have to go back and correct a problem.
-That an eraser never touched my drawings.
+It would be nice to say that every step of every drawing goes smoothly; that I never have to go back and correct an umber under drawing (or any other phase of a drawing.)
+That an eraser never touches my drawings.

 I don’t like erasing my work any better than any other artist does, so the first thing I tried to do was correct the problem by adding color and covering up the mistake.
 It didn’t take long to realize that wasn’t going to work.
 I’d have to lift color and start over.